-The purpose of this report is to present the July 1, 2015 actuarial valuation of the City and County of San Francisco Employees' Retirement System (SFERS or the System).
+The purpose of this report is to present the July 1, 2016 actuarial valuation of the City and County of San Francisco Employees' Retirement System (SFERS or the System).
 This report is for the use of the System and its auditors in preparing financial reports in accordance with applicable law and annual report requirements.

 In preparing our report, we relied on information, some oral and some written, supplied by the System.
 This information includes, but is not limited to, the plan provisions, employee data, and financial information.
-We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with the Actuarial Standard of Practice No. 23.
+We performed an informal examination of the obvious characteristics of the data for reasonableness and consistency in accordance with the Actuarial Standard of Practice No. 23

 All demographic assumptions were adopted at the November 18, 2015 Board meeting based on recommendations from our experience study covering plan experience during the period from July 1, 2009 through June 30, 2014.
-The price inflation, wage inflation, and discount rate assumptions in this report were adopted by the Retirement Board with our input at the January 14, 2015 Board meeting.
-The Board reaffirmed these assumptions at the November 18, 2015 meeting.
+The economic assumptions in this report were first adopted by the Board with our input at the January 14, 2015 Board meeting.
+The Board reaffirmed these assumptions at the November 9, 2016 meeting.
+The amortization policy for the increase in Unfunded Actuarial Liability due to the restoration of the 2013 and 2014 Supplemental COLAs for Post 96 retirees was adopted by the Board at the September 14, 2016 meeting.

-The funding ratios in this report are for the purpose of establishing contribution rates.
+The measures, including funding ratios, in this report are for the purpose of establishing contribution rates.
 These measures are not appropriate for assessing the sufficiency of plan assets to cover the estimated cost of settling the plan's benefit obligations.